Four-Year Tuition Compact

 degree programs at KU.
 Students not included in the Four-Year Tuition Compact will pay regular tuition rates, known as Standard

-(4) All undergraduate students who entered KU as new freshmen are now participating in a four-year, fixed-rate tuition program.
+(4) All undergraduate students who enter KU as new freshmen are eligible to participate in a four-year, fixed-rate tuition program.

 (5) Academic Course Fees are established four years in advance.
 This provides an additional measure of educational cost certainty

 for all KU students, including students paying Standard Tuition.